Beebalm, Bergamot, Oswego Tea, Horsemint

 Monarda Sugar Buzz™ ’Cherry Pops’

-Monarda didyma L. is the correct and accepted scientific name for this species of Monarda.
-Both the genus and species described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+Monarda didyma L. is the accepted scientific name for this species of Monarda.
+Both the genus and species were named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 The Monarda didyma Sugar Buzz™ series was patented by Walters Gardens.

 I bought two pots of Monarda didyma Sugar Buzz™ ’Cherry Pops’ from Wildwood Greenhouse on June 7 in 2018 while I was plant shopping with my sister and brother-in-law.

 Origin: Cultivar from Walters Gardens.
 The species is native to eastern North America.